wso2/docker-open-banking/docker-compose/obam-with-obiam-uk/README.md

    in order to run the steps provided in following **Quick Start Guide**. <br><br>
  * In order to use WSO2 Open Banking Docker images, you need an active WSO2 Open Banking subscription.
 If you do not possess an active WSO2
    Open Banking subscription, you can contact us from [here](https://wso2.com/solutions/financial/open-banking/) <br><br>
  *  Download and extract the [WSO2 IS Connector](https://apim.docs.wso2.com/en/4.2.0/assets/attachments/administer/wso2is-extensions-1.6.8.zip) to configure the Identity Server with the API Manager.
-By default this docker-compose has set up WSO2 Open Banking Accelerator Docker images which are based APIM 4.2.0 and IS 6.0.0.
-If you wish to use wso2 Open Banking Accelerator Docker images with any other base product versions, Download the WSO2 IS Connector according to the API Manager version.
+By default this docker-compose has set up WSO2 Open Banking UK Toolkit Docker images which are based APIM 4.2.0 and IS 6.0.0.
+If you wish to use wso2 Open Banking UK Toolkit  Docker images with any other base product versions, Download the WSO2 IS Connector according to the API Manager version.
 Please go through this [link](https://ob.docs.wso2.com/en/latest/get-started/quick-start-guide/#installing-base-products) to find respective WSO2 IS Connector according to the API Manager version.

 ## Quick Start Guide